 Just as in the Fill section, you can access the Color Picker by tapping on the Color Well.

-Inside the Shadow section of the Style Tab, you can:
+At the bottom of the Style Tab, you can find the Shadow controls as:

 The Color Picker